paulca/whenever.js/README.md

 By itself, this does nothing, but it very clearly describes what will happen.

 It's easy to hook up.
-First, `'click Me!'` should map to an element:
+First, `'Click Me!'` should map to an element:

     whenever.definitions.add({
       'Click Me!': 'a.click-me'